Marketing and Communications

 Slide share from presentation “Creating Powerful Communications Strategies” a Charity Comms seminar.

-Information on how to communicate with newspapers, online, TV or radio to get your message out (inclusive of media release template and doing interviews).
+Information on how to communicate with newspapers, online, TV or radio to get your message out.
+Includes the media release template and a media interview chatlist.

 Communication Strategy and Planning